Avazbek-Khudoynazarov/Avazbek-Khudoynazarov/README.md

 ---

-Let me know if you'd like more customizations!
+Let me know if you'd like to add any additional sections or animations!